Beyond the Sampled Token: Preserving Candidate Support in RLVR: Introduction

-In this work, we take an alternative perspective grounded in next-token prediction.
-At each decoding step, an LLM outputs a probability distribution over its entire vocabulary, offering a direct and fine-grained view of its exploration behavior.
-How this probability mass is distributed across vocabulary candidates determines whether the model explores multiple reasoning paths or collapses into a single deterministic trajectory \citep{deng2025token,zhu2025surprising}.
-Unfortunately, capturing the full distribution is computationally prohibitive, as modern vocabularies often exceed 100K candidates.
-This practical constraint likely explains why prior work favored scalar measures like entropy.
+We take an alternative perspective grounded in next-token prediction.
+At each decoding step, an LLM outputs a candidate distribution over its vocabulary\footnote{The \emph{vocabulary} is the set of all possible \emph{candidates}; one \emph{candidate} is sampled and becomes the \emph{token} in a \emph{response}.}, offering a fine-grained view of its exploration behavior.
+How probability is distributed across candidates determines whether the model explores multiple reasoning paths or collapses into a single deterministic response \cite{deng2025token,zhu2025surprising}, as formally stated in Proposition~\ref{prop:local_diversity}.
+Yet capturing the full distributioni is computationally prohibitive since modern vocabularies exceed 100K candidates.
+This likely explains why prior work favored scalar measures like entropy.

-We seek a practical solution to this constraint by revisiting the token-level probability distribution.
-Our empirical evidence shows that these distributions are highly skewed, as illustrated in Figure~\ref{fig:teaser}, with only a few candidates carrying non-negligible probability mass.
-This finding justifies a tractable approximation: by focusing on the top-K candidates, we can effectively characterize exploration behavior.
-Building on this view, we further analyze the training dynamics of RLVR algorithms and observe a distinct pattern: probability mass gradually concentrates on the top-1 candidate, while other candidates are suppressed.
-This over-concentration pushes the model towards deterministic behavior and, more importantly, directly explains the degradation of pass@K performance.
+We sidestep this constraint by examining candidate distributions empirically.
+These distributions are highly skewed (Figure~\ref{fig:teaser}), with only a few candidates carrying non-negligible probability mass, so the top-$N$ candidates serve as a tractable yet faithful approximation of the full distribution.
+During RLVR fine-tuning, we observe that probability mass progressively concentrates on the top-$1$ candidate while plausible alternatives are suppressed.
+This pattern matches the Proposition~\ref{prop:local_diversity} and directly explains the pass@$K$ degradation.
+These findings point to a clear desideratum for effective exploration: \emph{preserving non-negligible probability mass on the top-$N$ candidates}.

-Motivated by this observation, we propose \underline{Sim}ple Pass@\underline{K} \underline{O}ptimization (SimKO), a method designed to explicitly mitigate distribution collapse.
-The core idea is to redistribute and balance gradient updates across the top-K candidates rather than allowing the top-1 to dominate.
-For verified-correct responses, SimKO shares positive gradients between the generated token and other high-probability candidates, reducing over-concentration on a single choice.
-For incorrect responses, SimKO applies stronger penalties to the top-1 candidate, encouraging probability mass to flow into other alternative candidates.
-This asymmetric regularization proves especially effective when applied to ``semantic forking'' tokens in the reasoning path, where token-level entropy is high.

-We evaluate SimKO on several mathematical and logical reasoning benchmarks across multiple LLM backbones.
-SimKO consistently improves over vanilla GRPO and surpasses strong baselines across a wide range of K values (up to 256), as shown in Figure~\ref{fig:teaser}.
-Ablation studies further confirm the mechanism behind its gains, offering new evidence for the role of probability concentration in the exploration-exploitation trade-off.
-In summary, our work makes three key contributions: